Businesswoman working on laptop in retail shop using best AI accounting software like Sage Intacct

 Agentic AI

 The newest evolution enables AI to carry out end-to-end processes autonomously, involving humans only when necessary.
-This level of automation significantly improves speed and productivity within finance teams.
+This level of AI and automation in finance significantly improves speed and productivity within finance teams.

 Sage is leading the charge for Irish businesses looking to embrace AI within accounting.
 Sage Intacct is built with AI at its core – designed to simplify financial processes, deliver predictive insights, and enable data-driven decision-making.